JSeam2/Clubby/README.md

 1. Google cloud can be quite abstrust at times especially with Google actions which is needed for building voice interface with Google.

 1. Hooking up the various functionalities can be tricky.
 Bugs can arise through misconfiguration, while they're are addressable quirks the are massive time wasters.

+1. UMG's API doesn't integrate well with Google actions as Google actions does not provide an option for streaming audio data.
+A workaround involved adding the stream data to an mp3 container first in order for it to be played on Google action.